IMAN-NAMJOOYAN/python-script-prometheus/README.md

 7- Creating monitor service in Kubernetes in order to monitor metrics in Prometheus
 ```
 You can use the py-svcmonitor.yaml manifest file.

+kubectl apply -f py-svcmonitor.yaml
 ```
 8- Creating a dashboard in Grafana.